Larry Murphy (actor): Career

 Murphy began performing stand-up comedy in 1997 at the Comedy Studio in Harvard Square in Cambridge, Massachusetts.
 Soon after, he teamed up with Brendon Small.
 Together, they performed sketches and rock operas until 2001.
 Murphy's subsequent independent live work is a mix of sketch and characters.

 Murphy is a voice actor renowned for his versatility.
 He voiced all of the main characters on the Adult Swim comedy series Assy McGee and has lent his voice to several Soup2Nuts animated shows including O'Grady, Home Movies, and WordGirl.
-He voices Teddy in the animated Fox series Bob's Burgers.
-He voiced the hostile immigration officer Lt.
+He voices main character Teddy and several supporting characters in the animated Fox series Bob's Burgers.
+Additionally, Murphy voiced the hostile immigration officer Lt.
 Francis Grimes on the Comedy Central series Ugly Americans.

 Murphy has appeared as a sketch actor on Late Night with Conan O'Brien and has a recurring role as "Jay the Doorman" on the Adult Swim live-action series Delocated.

-He has toured with comedian Eugene Mirman and makes an appearance on his 2009 comedy album God is a Twelve-Year-Old Boy With Asperger's, providing the voice of Christopher Walken taking a customer service call.
+He has toured with comedian Eugene Mirman, has performed at the Eugene Mirman Comedy Festival, and makes an appearance on his 2009 comedy album God is a Twelve-Year-Old Boy With Asperger's, providing the voice of Christopher Walken taking a customer service call.